Ishnoor-Singh/meetingAnalyzer/backend/README.md

 ## API Documentation

-To view the list of available APIs and their specifications, run the server and go to `http://localhost:3000/v1/docs` in your browser.
+To view the list of available APIs and their specifications, run the server and go to `http://localhost:5000/v1/docs` in your browser.
 This documentation page is automatically generated using the [swagger](https://swagger.io/) definitions written as comments in the route files.

 ### API Endpoints

 List of available routes:

-**Auth routes**:\
+**Report routes**:\
-`POST /v1/auth/register` - register\
-`POST /v1/auth/login` - login\
-`POST /v1/auth/refresh-tokens` - refresh auth tokens\
-`POST /v1/auth/forgot-password` - send reset password email\
-`POST /v1/auth/reset-password` - reset password
+`GET /v1/routes/searchReport:reportId` - search for the report with the reportId

-**User routes**:\
+**S3 routes**:\
 `POST /v1/users` - create a user\
-`GET /v1/users` - get all users\
-`GET /v1/users/:userId` - get user\
-`PATCH /v1/users/:userId` - update user\
-`DELETE /v1/users/:userId` - delete user

 ## Error Handling